{{ slot.marker }}

 5. Open Advanced when you need filesystem overhead, target fill, safety reserve, per-disk system reserve, rebuild throughput, or annual disk failure rate to match your planning policy.

-6. If a red warning says the layout is not buildable, fix the named problem before trusting the selected layout.
-Common causes include too few active disks after spares, every installed disk being assigned as a spare, or RAID 50/60 group geometry that needs more active disks.
+Common causes are too few active disks after spares, every installed disk assigned as a spare, or RAID 50/60 group geometry that requires more active disks than the plan has.

 Interpreting Results: